Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 Explore Seville in a hop-on and hop-off sightseeing tour.

-Map – What to see in Seville Spain
+Map – What to see in Seville, Spain

-All of the sites mentioned in this – What to see in Seville Spain post is pinned to this Google Maps here for you.
+All of the sites mentioned in this – What to see in Seville, Spain post are pinned to this GoogleMaps here for you.

-Royal Alcazar Palace of Seville
+1. Royal Alcazar Palace of Seville

 The Royal Alcazar is the most visited site in Seville.
-It was the seat of the Andalusian royalty and had been serving the two prime dynasties – Moors and the Spanish Christian rulers.
+It was the seat of the Andalusian royalty and had been serving the two prime dynasties – the Moors and the Spanish Christian rulers.

 The palace complex began taking shape in the 10th century when the Umayyads built a Moorish fortress.
-Just a century before the Spanish Reconquista, that is in the 12th century the first royal palace came to fruition under the then-ruling Almohad Dynasty.
+Just a century before the Spanish Reconquista, that is, in the 12th century, the first royal palace came to fruition under the then-ruling Almohad Dynasty.

 Real Alcazar Palace

 In the 13th century, when the Christian rulers took over Seville, many additions and renovations were made.
-These additions included a mixed architectural style of Moorish, Renaissance, and Mudéjar designs and they continued until the 19th century.
+These additions included a mixed architectural style of Moorish, Renaissance, and Mudéjar designs, and they continued until the 19th century.
 So what you see today of the Real Alcazar palace is the result of those renovations over the centuries.

 The palace complex is grand with beautifully manicured gardens, water fountains, and lawns.

-Seville Cathedral & Giralda tower
+2. Seville Cathedral & Giralda tower

-Catedral de Seville is the largest cathedral in Europe.
+Catedral de Seville is the largest Gothic cathedral in Europe.
 It is a UNESCO World Heritage site (together with the Royal Alcazar Palace and the General Archives of the Indies) and is home to the resting place of Christopher Columbus.

 Ultimate guide to the Best Things to do in Seville Spain - combining popular UNESCO Heritage sites to offbeat quarters, flamenco, tapas and GoT tours & more

 The Cathedral is very grand and is spread across a vast complex.
 The interiors of the cathedral are equally stunning and unlike many cathedrals that you will see in Europe.
-There are beautiful art, metal and goldwork inside the cathedral.
-Many of the façade and the ornate designs on the columns and ceilings will remind you of the city’s Moorish past, just like the Alcazar.
+There are beautiful art, metal, and goldwork inside the cathedral.

 Of all the Moorish remnants at the cathedral, the Giralda tower is the most striking.
-Believed to be a minaret at some point, the Giralda tower was converted to a church bell tower when the Christians rulers took over the city.
+Believed to be a minaret at some point, the Giralda tower was converted to a church bell tower when the Christian rulers took over the city.

 Views from the Cathedral in things to do in Seville